-This is the maintenance schedule with associated service intervals for the Triumph Speed Twin motorcycles.
+This is the maintenance schedule with associated service intervals for the Triumph Speed Twin motorcycle, launched in 2019.

 Tools you may need to maintain your motorcycle

 To maintain your motorcycle you need to make sure you have the best oil and other consumables, motorcycle-specific tools, and other tools for your workshop.